Saturday, 7 February 2026

 Inks- DOX

-Paper- heavy white
+Paper- solar white

 So, here's what I did to create my card.